Rowanyasser/DL/README.md

 # Elissa Lyrics Preprocessing & Sentiment + Emotion Analysis

 ## Project Overview
-This project focuses on preprocessing Arabic song lyrics by the Lebanese artist Elissa.
-It includes a detailed pipeline for data cleaning, tokenization, stopword removal, stemming, and both sentiment and emotion classification.
-It aims to enable NLP tasks such as emotional profiling and linguistic insights from Arabic music.
-The notebook also includes visualizations for sentiment analysis, emotional detection, and TF-IDF keyword analysis by year, lyricist, and composer.
+This project focuses on preprocessing Arabic song lyrics by the Lebanese artist Elissa, followed by sentiment and emotion analysis, and culminates in generating new song lyrics using a fine-tuned AraGPT2 model.
+The preprocessing pipeline includes data cleaning, tokenization, stopword removal, and stemming, enabling NLP tasks such as emotional profiling, linguistic insights, and lyric generation.
+The notebook also includes visualizations for sentiment analysis, emotion detection, and TF-IDF keyword analysis by year, lyricist, and composer.

 ## Features
 - **Text Preprocessing**: